 Molly Houlahan is a queer New York based director and theatremaker.
 She is the current Associate Artistic Director at Hypokrit Theatre Company, a New York based company run by and wholly dedicated to underrepresented communities.

-Molly directed the successful run of R+J: A Genderqueer/Female Adaptation of Romeo and Juliet as a coproduction between Access Theater and Hypokrit Theatre Company in the fall of 2018.
+Molly most recently directed her original play The Gospel of the Marys at the Furnace Festival the summer of 2019, In Search of Maria Theresa by Maria Barrata at the Women’s Cycle at the Cell Theatre the summer of 2019, and also the successful run of R+J: A Genderqueer/Female Adaptation of Romeo and Juliet as a coproduction between Access Theater and Hypokrit Theatre Company in the fall of 2018.
 She directed of the Off-Broadway run of How to Succeed as an Ethnically Ambiguous Actor at Castillo Theatre starring Zenobia Shroff from “The Big Sick" in the fall of 2017.
 Her original musical Scorched was featured as part of the Araca Project in 2016.
 Her directing work has been featured in FringeNYC, TinyRhino Short Play Festival, Hypokrit’s Tamasha at Playwrights Horizons, and The Habitat as a part of NYTW's Jonathan Larson Lab.
 She most recently directed a reading of A Visitor Pass on the Virgin Mary by Jacqueline Pereda at Hypokrit’s Tamasha Nights at Players Theatre.
-2015-2016 Bret C. Harte Directing Fellow at Berkeley Rep and 2017 Playwrights Horizons Directing Fellow.
+Molly has been a Directing Fellow at Berkeley Rep, Playwrights Horizons, Oregon Shakespeare Festival, and Manhattan Theatre Club.